-- 1. Medical Council of India Regulation on Graduate Medical Education, 1997 and subsequent amendments of the same from time-to-time. - 2.
-Minutes of the meeting of the Academic Council of the University held on April 11, 2012 - 3.
-Minutes of the meeting of the BOM of the University held on May 23, 2012.
+Ref: 1.
+Medical Council of India Regulation on Graduate Medical Education, 1997 and subsequent amendments of the same from time to time.

+2. Minutes of the 28th meeting Academic Council of the University held on April 26, 2019.

+3. Minutes of the 47th meeting Board of Management held on May 04, 2019.

-The Board of Management of University is pleased to approve the Curriculum for Post Graduate Degree and Diploma Courses at its meeting held on May 23, 2012.
+The Board of Management of the University is pleased to approve the CBME based Revised Curriculum for Post Graduate Degree Course at in its 47th meeting held on May 04, 2019.

-The revised curriculum shall be effective, from the Academic Session 2012-13 onwards, for Post Graduate Degree and Diploma Course in the Constituent College of the University viz Shri B. M. Patil Medical College, Hospital and Research Centre.
+The Revised Curriculum shall be effective, from the Academic Session 2020-21 onwards, for Post Graduate Degree Course in the Constituent College of the University viz.
+Shri B. M. Patil Medical College, Hospital and Research Centre, Vijayapura.